Interfacelab/ilab-media-tools/docs/advanced/command-line.md

 ```bash
 wp mediacloud regenerate [--limit=<number>] [--offset=<number>] [--page=<number>]
 ```
-This command will regenerate thumbnails for items in the media library.
+This command will regenerate thumbnails for items in the media library.  **Premium version only.**

 #### Arguments
 Argument | Type | Optional | Description